 Shane Smith has made his culinary contributions in the kitchens of famed Irish restaurants, revealing pastry creations that expand and elevate traditional Irish recipes.
-Shane currently is perfecting his pastry prowess at Airfield Estate, an urban farm in Dublin, Ireland, that has the celebrated restaurant Overends Kitchen.
 During our trip to Ireland, we were fortunate enough to be invited into Shane’s kitchen for a master class in baking and Irish cultural identity.
 For a look at Darina Allen’s kitchen, click here.
 Get Shane’s recipe for Brioche Custard Tarts here!

 Take us inside your home kitchen.

 Shane Smith: I live in a small red brick cottage based in the heart of Dublin City.
 It was built in the 1880s, so it’s a little higgledy-piggledy in layout.
 I wouldn’t say disjointed—I like to think it has a lot of character.
 But the kitchen is the most favorite and important room in any house.
 My open kitchen is on the base level, a very bright space with a gorgeous skylight bringing in a beam of sunshine.
 I’ve kept much of the old charm of the cottage, with the original fireplace and 100-year-old dresser in the corner, but I have flashes of modern touches throughout.
 The kitchen is quite small but well-equipped, with my stand mixer, blowtorch, and Silpat baking mat never far from reach.
 I’ve even got a mini herb garden growing on my stove top.
 One crucial piece is my American-style fridge, much larger than the traditional European fridge, which allows me to really stock up on my dairy and produce.

 What, to you, makes Irish cuisine—and the baking in particular—so unique?